-- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities and fraternities) are authorized to park in the resident areas indicated on the map and designated "All University Parking" (AUP) areas. - 2.
+- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities and fraternities, SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Parking" (AUP) areas. - 2.
 COMMUTERS: These students are authorized to park in AUP designated areas.
 This includes the Commuter Lot, Airline Garage, Meadows Garage, the Moody Garage. - 3.
 FACULTY AND STAFF: These employees are authorized to park in designated F/S areas on the map, parking garages and all permit areas.
 It is not permitted to purchase a F/S permit for use by students. - 4.
 LAW STUDENTS: This permit authorizes parking in the Law Garage, specified student areas inside the Airline Garage, specified student areas inside the Meadows Garage, the Moody Garage, and AUP areas. - 5.
 SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary distinguishing permits denoting the vehicle use (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rear view mirror. - 6.
-MALE FIRST-YEAR STUDENTS: Are restricted to park only in the Dedman 3 Lot, and the 3000 and 3100 Block of SMU Boulevard. - 7.
-SMU APARTMENTS: Residents of all SMU Apartments will be assigned parking decals.
-These decals are designated for apartment parking and all permit areas. - 8.
-TEMPORARY: This is used on a temporary basis as a substitute for any of the other permits.

-- 9. SPECIAL GUEST: Used to designate visitors on campus.
-Allows the vehicle to park in any legal space. - 10.
+TEMPORARY: This is used on a temporary basis as a substitute for any of the other permits. - 7.
+SPECIAL GUEST: Used to designate visitors on campus. - 8.
 RETIRED FACULTY/STAFF: Designates individuals who have retired from SMU.
 Allows them to park in any legal space.
-Available through the Retired Faculty Association and the Retired Staff Association.
+Available through the Retired Faculty Association and the Retired Staff Association or the Park 'n Pony office at Hughes-Trigg Student Center.